Distracted Driving & More

-- Establish ground rules: Set up family rules about not texting while behind the wheel.
+- Establish ground rules: Set up family rules about not using the phone or other electronic devices while behind the wheel.
 Enforce the limits set by the graduated licensing program.

 - Sign a pledge: Have your teen take action by agreeing to a family contract about wearing safety belts, not speeding, not driving after drinking, and not using a cell phone behind the wheel.
 Agree on penalties for violating the pledge, including paying for tickets or loss of driving privileges.

 Other dangerous distractions: In addition to cell phone use, distracted driving can include eating, grooming, drinking, listening to or adjusting the radio or MP3 player, using the GPS, talking to passengers, or watching a video, just to name a few activities.
 Inexperienced drivers are particularly susceptible to these kinds of distractions.